Questions that would probably be asked frequently

 "kitchen table play", expecting to beat them.
 I suggest asking each regular club member how

-long s/he has been playing, and how s/he improved.
+long they have been playing, and how they improved.

 See our New Player Info page for